KiyokoMarchesano/android/README.md

 # CommonSDK
+CommonSDK is a software that is introduced to resolve the windows’ issues and application errors as well.
+It assists to report the defaulter processes of Windows such as MSPMirage.exe and CPSHelpRunnerGame1X. exe.
+The efforts of http://www.garciniacambogiafreetrial.co.uk/ should also be appreciated in this regard.
+On the other hand, you can also easily remove it from your system through control panel.

 This Project contains Library of commonly used methods and it's examples.

 Library contains easy way to implement social sdk i.e : Facebook, Twitter, Google+, LinkedIn.